DaoCloud/DaoCloud-docs/docs/en/docs/native/knowledge.md

 - [Nine Trends Insights into the Container Ecosystem in 2022](https://mp.weixin.qq.com/s/WNanrbCsdWEuyWP8WvO8UQ)

     Datadog’s analysis of over 1.5 billion containers run by customers identified key trends in the container ecosystem:
-    The use of serverless container technology in the public cloud continues to rise, multi-cloud usage is positively correlated with the number of containers in an organization, Kubernetes Ingress usage is on the rise, most hosts are using a Kubernetes version older than 18 months, more than 30% are running containerd of hosts use unsupported versions, NGINX, Redis, and Postgres are the most popular container images.
+    The use of serverless container technology in the public cloud continues to rise, multicloud usage is positively correlated with the number of containers in an organization, Kubernetes Ingress usage is on the rise, most hosts are using a Kubernetes version older than 18 months, more than 30% are running containerd of hosts use unsupported versions, NGINX, Redis, and Postgres are the most popular container images.

 - [Karmada large-scale test report released, breaking through 100 clusters and 500,000 nodes](https://karmada.io/blog/2022/10/26/test-report/)